yunastras/cuny-cs-starter/README.md

     - By default, a forked repository has the same name and description as the original repository.
 You may accept the defaults or change the name/description as desired.
 3. Click **Create fork** to copy the repository to your personal GitHub account.

-### Step 2: Install VS Code, Git, and Clone Repository
+### Step 2: Install VS Code and Git to Local Machine

-4. [Install VS Code](https://code.visualstudio.com/download) to your local machine.
+1. [Install VS Code](https://code.visualstudio.com/download) to your local machine.
-5. [Install Git](https://git-scm.com/downloads) to your local machine
+2. [Install Git](https://git-scm.com/downloads) to your local machine
-6. Open VS Code (without opening any folder)
+3. Open VS Code (without opening any folder)
-7. Clone your forked repository to your local machine:
+4. Add Git credentials to your local machine.
+Git will use the name and email address you provide to identify who is making changes to the repository.
+You may use any name and email address that properly identifies you, but it is recommended to use the same email address as used for your GitHub account.
+    1. From the menu, click **View > Terminal**
+    2. Configure your **name** by entering `git config --global user.name "Your Name"` into the terminal and pressing enter.
+    3. Configure your **email address** by entering `git config --global user.email "your.email@example.com"` into the terminal and pressing enter.
+    4. Confirm the Git name and email address has been properly configured by entering `git config user.name` or `git config user.email` into the terminal and pressing enter.
+The value you entered should be presented back to you.

+### Step 3: Clone Repository to Local Machine

-    - From the menu, click **View > Source Control**
+1. From the menu, click **View > Source Control**
-    - Click the **Clone Repository** button
+2. Click the **Clone Repository** button
-    - Click **Clone from GitHub**
+3. Click **Clone from GitHub**
-    - Sign in to GitHub if prompted
+4. Sign in to GitHub if prompted
-    - Search for your forked repository (should be named `your-username/cuny-cs-starter`)
+5. Search for your forked repository (should be named `your-username/cuny-cs-starter`)
-    - Select your repository from the list
+6. Select your repository from the list
-    - Choose a folder location on your computer to store the repository (e.g., create a "CUNY" folder on your Desktop)
+7. Choose a folder location on your computer to store the repository (e.g., create a "CUNY" folder on your Desktop)
-    - VS Code will clone the repository and ask if you want to open it
+8. VS Code will clone the repository inside of your chosen folder and ask if you want to open it
-    - Click **Open** to start working with your files
+9. Click **Open** to start working with your files
-8. You're now ready to start coding!
+10. You're now ready to start coding!

-### Step 3: Working with Your Code and Using Source Control
+### Step 4: Working with Your Code and Using Source Control

 #### Editing Your Files